Background and History

 Grants to Organisations with Herefordshire Beneficiaries

-The Trustees make grants to Herefordshire-based charitable organisations or groups existing for the relief or avoidance of poverty or sickness of people in Herefordshire.
+The Trustees make grants to Herefordshire-based charitable organisations or groups existing for the relief or avoidance of poverty or sickness of people in Herefordshire in accordance with the Fund’s objectives.
 Community facilities and arts projects are not normally supported.
 The Trustees try to ensure that any grant awarded will make a genuine and significant improvement to the work of the group supported.
 This is normally achieved by visits by a Trustee or the Administrator to organisations requesting grants in order to assess their real needs.

 Types of Grant